WW International: 2014–2018

 In September 2018, the company re-branded itself WW International, Inc., as it shifted its focus more broadly to overall health and wellness, including fitness.
 It adopted a new tagline, "Wellness that Works".
 The company stopped requiring users to have a weight loss goal in order to join and renamed its in-person meetings to Wellness Workshops.
+WW's app was relaunched with features to track other health-related goals.
+Its FitPoints system has been marketed as allowing individuals to choose activities which have the biggest impact on their health.
+At that time the company also began a partnership with the meditation app Headspace to offer customized mindfulness content for members.

 As part of the rebrand, WW introduced a new program, WellnessWins, that rewarded members for behaviors that encourage healthier habits, which were redeemable for products, services, and experiences.
 The company also announced Connect, a digital community, which would include micro-community Groups.